Princesseuh/princesseuh.dev/wiki/linux/waylandstatus/waylandstatus.md

 `MOZ_ENABLE_WAYLAND=1 firefox`

-For both of them, Wayland is still a work in progress but it's getting along really nicely, I don't notice any particular issues on my setup
+For both of them, Wayland is still a work in progress but it's getting along really nicely, I don't notice any particular issues on my setup that wouldn't happen on Xorg with Nouveau

+### Electron

+Electron support Wayland since its version 12, however it also needs the same flags Chrome does.
+It has certain limitations, namely [it doesn't support client side decorations](https://github.com/electron/electron/issues/27522) yet if you need those (this isn't really a requirement on Sway as it will render its own title bars)

+Unfortunately Electron apps tend to be slow at updating their Electron versions sometimes so for some applications it might take just a little bit more time before everything works, luckily projects like [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) exists to use your system's Electron instead of the bundled one

 ### Spotify